-How Long Does a Workers Comp Investigation Take?
+How Long Does a Workers’ Comp Investigation Take?

 Most states require employers and insurance companies to decide on a workers’ comp claim within a reasonable amount of time.
-That’s why workers’ comp investigations often last only for a few days to several weeks.
+That’s why workers’ comp investigations often last only for a few days to a few weeks.
 Some states also enforce strict timetables for this type of investigation – usually between 14 to 30 days.
 If the insurance company needs more time to gather evidence, they may also ask for an extension.

 What To Do When Your Claim Is Investigated